DEFRA/ffc-pay-batch-generator/README.md

 5. Invoice request number, ie is first payment or post payment adjustment Valid - any integer, default `1`

 6. Invoice number for first invoice in batch.
-All subseqent invoices will have this number incremented Valid - any integer up to `9999999`, default `1`
+All subseqUent invoices will have this number incremented Valid - any integer up to `9999999`, default `1`

 7. FRN for first invoice in batch.
-All subseqent invoices will have this number incremented Valid - any large integer up to `9999999999`, default `1000000001`
+All subseqUent invoices will have this number incremented Valid - any large integer up to `9999999999`, default `1000000001`

 8. Delivery body